 All learners are given opportunity to explain their understanding and apply it in a range of different contexts.
 At Halfway we believe that deep learning needs to stick and be recalled over time, as a result key ideas are revisited often as ‘Do Now’ tasks which serve as a memory platform.
 Teachers are also encouraged to plan where possible learning activities which link areas of mathematics together, this not only enables the recall of specific ideas but also develops fluency and allows knowledge and understanding to be used in other contexts.

 Our mathematics curriculum is delivered using the White Rose Maths Hub primarily and short term weekly plans are adapted for each class.
-This is recorded weekly using our planning template.
-Teachers can use this planning format alongside a high quality PowerPoint which follows the same teaching sequence.
+Teachers use high quality PowerPoints which follow the White Rose teaching sequence.
 Teachers teaching the same year group plan and evaluate together at a weekly meeting.
 These plans outline the weekly focus and note the specific daily learning objectives to be taught.
 Within short term planning, clear success criteria for each learning objective taught should be created (these will often be co-constructed with the pupils).
 Where children are working significantly below their age related level, they may need to work towards objectives from lower age-groups.
 Across the week all pupils should be provided with opportunity to develop fluency, reason mathematically and solve problems.
 Planning, where possible, should involve real life contexts for maths, where children are problem solving with a purpose in mind.
 It is important however that all examples chosen are realistic and relevant providing currency to their lives.